9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ### What happens when we retry?

-The `retry` function doesn\'t just make our code cleaner: its underlying behavior seems nearly magical.
-When we call it, it doesn\'t restart our transaction immediately.
+The `retry` function doesn't just make our code cleaner: its underlying behavior seems nearly magical.
+When we call it, it doesn't restart our transaction immediately.
 Instead, it blocks our thread until one or more of the variables that we touched before calling `retry` is changed by another thread.